WindowsAzure-TrainingKit/HOL-GettingStartedWindowsAzureStorage/HOL.md

 <a name="UsingCodeSnippets" />
 ### Using the Code Snippets ###

 Throughout the lab document, you will be instructed to insert code blocks.
-For your convenience, most of that code is provided as Visual Studio Code Snippets, which you can use from within Visual Studio 2012 to avoid having to add it manually.
+For your convenience, most of this code is provided as Visual Studio Code Snippets, which you can use from within Visual Studio 2012 to avoid having to add it manually.

 ---
 <a name="Exercises" />